 Teach Phonics with Logic of English

 Teaching the sounds of words (phonics!) gives young readers the tools they need to break apart the language.
-This is crucial for when words become more complex as they move on up to higher grades.
+This is crucial for when words become more complex as they move on to higher grades.

 Materials for Logic of English Foundations Level A

-We received a range of materials to aid in my homeschool reading curriculum:
+Here are the materials to aid in my homeschool reading curriculum:

 - Foundations Teacher’s Manual – Level A (a new manual is needed for each level, A-D)